Creating future health scientists!

 - It exposes students to a unique campus environment and to state-of-the art facilities like the three major laboratories (the Biology lab, the Chemistry & Cell and Molecular Biology lab and the Physical Sciences lab) which were entirely renovated including the new multipurpose STEM lab.

 Graduates in BMS develop good interpersonal skills, in addition to ensuring valuable transferable skills that include the ability to make informed judgements, work in teams, manage time, solve problems, improve critical thinking, but also invest on analytical, numerical and communication skills together with proficiency in ICTs.

 Career Opportunities (Both in Greece and Abroad)Graduates in BMS are well placed to enter a variety of jobs in both the scientific and health science sectors.
 Potential employers include biomedical academic institutions and hospitals, the pharmaceutical industry, as well as healthcare related positions.

-*Note: Further studies may be required for some of the opportunities listed below
+*Note: Further studies are required or may be required for some of the opportunities listed below